-The Surrey Pension Fund (SPF) holds £151m investment in fossil fuels.
+Surrey Pension Act Now has been calling for divestment of the £151m investment Surrey Pension Fund (SPF) holds in fossil fuels.
 There is now a clear moral and financial obligation to divest these funds from the companies that are driving the climate and ecological crisis.
 By refusing to divest these assets the SPF committee is jeopardising the futures and retirement plans of thousands of hard working Surrey locals.

 As Mark Carney, the former governor of the Bank Of England has warned, these assets risk becoming 'stranded' as the world transitions away from fossil fuels to a low carbon economy.
 The pension committee's fiduciary duty means they should now be acting to move all funds into Paris Agreement compliant schemes.
 Yet the SPF committee refuses to put our futures before profit, claiming “Holding zero fossil fuel investments in the Fund’s portfolio has no impact whatsoever in reducing the impact of climate change”

 The situation is now urgent.
 The United Nations and the scientific community are warning us that by 2030 we will pass the tipping points at which climate breakdown becomes irreversible.
 We must make an immediate, managed transition away from fossil fuels, to secure our futures, the livelihoods of the thousands of employees in the oil & gas industry, and the vulnerable communities on the front line of climate change in the global south.
 One immediate step is to remove investment from the companies driving this crisis.